Characterizing Positively Invariant Sets: Inductive and Topological Methods: Characterizing Positive Invariance Through Inward Sets

-\begin{remark} Notice that the \emph{interior} of $S$ is always contained inside $\INf(S)$ and the inclusion $S \subseteq \INf(S)$ therefore holds trivially whenever $S$ is an open set.
-When $S$ is a closed set, its complement $S^c$ is open and we necessarily have the inclusion $S^c \subseteq \INf(S^c)$.
+\begin{remark} Notice that the \emph{interior} of $S$ is always contained inside $\INf(S)$ (by definition) and the inclusion $S \subseteq \INf(S)$ therefore holds trivially whenever $S$ is an open set (for any $f$).
 A quick glance at the definitions